f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 That results in expense of $O(n)$ depending on memory size.
 Not to mention the cost it needs to calculate the fractions for $p_{i}$.

-For that approach, for that specific rank based distribution I want to suggest a sampling method with constant time $O(1)$
+For that specific rank based distribution I want to suggest a sampling method with constant time $O(1)$

 The Algorithm above formulates the recursive search after